• Home

 Understanding default roles

 During account member provisioning, LaunchDarkly sets the default role for new members to Reader unless you have specified a different role in your IdP.
 The Reader role gives view access to all projects and flags within your LaunchDarkly account.
 Enterprise customers can change the default role to No access.
-The No access role can help you mitigate risk.
-For example if you have private projects that should be hidden from most members.
+The No access role can help you mitigate risk, for example, if you have private projects that should be hidden from most members.
 To learn more, read Configuring roles with no access.

 The "Default initial role" section of the SAML configuration panel.